listx/listx_blog/post/2015-02-27-removing-modulo-bias-redux.md

 [old-approach]:2013-07-12-generating-random-numbers-without-modulo-bias.html

-[^uniform]: Any RNG worth their salt will return a uniformly distributed value, typically from 0 to RAND_MAX.
+[^uniform]: Any RNG worth their salt will return a uniformly distributed value, typically from 0 to `RAND_MAX`.
-In the example here, our RAND_MAX is 11.
+In the example here, our `RAND_MAX` is 11.

 [^rand-max]: For a 32-bit unsigned integer RNG, $2^{32} - 1$ (all 1 bits set) is the highest value that can be returned.
 That is, our RNG returns a value from 0 (no bits set) to `RAND_MAX` (all bits set).